 2009 InfantSEE® $5,000 Scholarship Recipient

 - Be a third-year student member (Class of 2017) in good standing in the American Optometric Student Association and the American Optometric Association;

 - Be a student in good academic standing;

-- Submit a paper, written in English, not to exceed 1,000 words, DUE November 11, 2014.
-This paper needs to address EACH of the following topics:
+- Submit a paper, written in English, not to exceed 1,000 words as well as a video, not to exceed 3 minutes, DUE October 30, 2015.
+The essay and video need to address EACH of the following topics:

 1. What have you done as a student to prepare yourself to become an active participant as an InfantSEE® provider?

 2. How have your clinical experiences directly contributed to your development as a future participant in the InfantSEE® program and how you will translate these experiences into clinical practice as an InfantSEE® provider?